 INTRODUCTION

-Avian coccidiosis is the commonest and economically most important parasitic disease affecting poultry production worldwide (Shirley et al., 2005; Olanrewaju and Agbor, 2014; Jadhav and Nikham, 2014; Mona, et al., 2015; Gensa, 2018).
-It is caused by the single cell, intracellular protozoan parasite of the genus Eimeria, (Williams, 2005; McDougald, 2008; Gensa, 2018).
+Avian coccidiosis is one of the most common and economically significant parasitic diseases affecting poultry production worldwide (Shirley et al., 2005; Olanrewaju and Agbor, 2014; Jadhav and Nikham, 2014; Mona, et al., 2015; Gensa, 2018).
+It is caused by a single-celled, intracellular protozoan parasite of the genus Eimeria, (Williams, 2005; McDougald, 2008; Gensa, 2018).
 The disease is characterized by bleeding, hemorrhagic lesion development, high morbidity and mortality and reduced weight gain (Bera, et al., 2010).
 Heavily infected animals that show severe clinical signs and coccidiostat resistance are causing important economic losses (Hamid et al., 2018).
-Clinical signs are associated with tissue destruction from the release of the merozoites and mature oocysts from the mucosal surface during the last generations of merogony and throughout gametogony (Gensa, 2018).
+Clinical signs are associated with tissue destruction caused by the release of the merozoites and mature oocysts from the mucosal surface during the last generations of merogony and throughout gametogony (Gensa, 2018).